 Next, the bearings holding the leadscrew shaft in place needs to be preloaded to eliminate play.
-There are many ways to do this, one of mine is shown below.
+There are different ways to do this, a quick and dirty one of mine is shown below.
 Here a clamp collar is sandwiched between two bearings, located into the router frame one side and held the other by a piece of plywood.
-The two larger oak blocks are cut slightly too small, so that when the whole assembly is screwed down (four screws coming in from the right, not shown), the central plywood plate (red/mahogany colour) is forced to flex slightly and compresses the bearing/collar/bearing assembly.
-This creates the preload.
+The two large wooden blocks are cut slightly too small, so that when the whole assembly is screwed down (four screws coming in from the right, not shown), the central plywood plate (red/mahogany colour) is forced to flex slightly and compresses the bearing/collar/bearing assembly.
+This creates the preload - not exact, in any way, but it works well enough for this application.
 Stepper is joined to the 12mm lead screw with a flexible plum coupling, just shown here as a red block and not modelled properly.
-This or other solutions are not too hard, but do take a bit of thinking about to do right.
+This or other solutions are not too hard, but can take a bit of thinking about to do right.

 Bearing Preload system